-This project breaks new ground by systematically correcting the traditional, monolingual view on Flemish literature in the late Middle Ages.
-Seeking to do justice to the medieval cultural reality in this area, it is the first large-scale investigation devoted to the literary culture of Flanders, ca 1200 – ca 1500, from a multilingual perspective.
+This project, which was carried out between December 1, 2018, and February 1, 2023, breaks new ground by systematically correcting the traditional, monolingual view on Flemish literature in the late Middle Ages.
+Seeking to do justice to the medieval cultural reality in this area, it was the first large-scale investigation devoted to the literary culture of Flanders, ca 1200 – ca 1500, from a multilingual perspective.

-This project crosses disciplinary boundaries, because the topic cannot be studied within the framework of the national philologies.
-Moving beyond the biases of monolingual approaches to literary history, this research will reveal the as yet uncovered multi-faceted, complex and dynamic character of the multilingual literary culture of medieval Flanders.
-It will provide the groundwork for a reassessment of the development of Dutch literature in the medieval Low Countries.
+This project crossed disciplinary boundaries, because the topic cannot be studied within the framework of the national philologies.
+Moving beyond the biases of monolingual approaches to literary history, this research revealed the multi-faceted, complex and dynamic character of the multilingual literary culture of medieval Flanders.
+It provided the groundwork for a reassessment of the development of Dutch literature in the medieval Low Countries.